Namaste Symbol Of Honor And Grace – What This Yogi Term Truly Means

 Namaste symbol

 The namaste symbol is an ancient Sanskrit salutation or greeting that has great spiritual meaning.
-The word Namaste is often used to close yoga classes with everyone saying Namaste aloud while bowing their heads to honor the grace and light of everyone else in the room.
+The word Namaste is often used to close yoga classes, with everyone saying Namaste aloud while bowing their heads to honor the grace and light of everyone else in the room.

 The Namaste symbol of hands in prayer placed at the head or heart level symbolizes our acknowledgment of the Divine light and spirit within all beings, ourselves included.
 With this recognition of our commonality with one another, we can then realize our connected nature and that we are actually much more alike than we are different at our core.